triton-inference-server/server/docs/run.rst

 you :ref:`built it from source <section-building>`.

-The nvidia-docker -v option maps /path/to/model/repository on the host into the container at /models, and the -\\-model-store option to the server is used to point to /models as the model repository.
+The nvidia-docker -v option maps /path/to/model/repository on the host into the container at /models, and the -\\-model-repository option to the server is used to point to /models as the model repository.

 The -p flags expose the container ports where the inference server